 If you are in doubt, some of the items we trash include:

 - Toys from meals or doctor’s offices

 - Stickers (that are not sticky)

-It may also be nerve wracking to get rid of a toy.
+It may also be nerve-wracking to get rid of a toy.
 It seems when you do, that is when your child suddenly MUST have it.
-If you have a place in your home where you can store a couple of boxes or bags, I would do so for a period of 3 – 5 months.
-Then, if after that timeframe your child has not asked for the toy, he or she has probably forgotten about it and it is time for you to go ahead and give it away.
+Put these items into a box and store them for up to six months.
+Then, if after that time your child has not asked for the toy, he or she has probably forgotten about it, and it is time for you to go ahead and give it away.

-You can also use lidded containers, such as these, and place them onto shelves:
+You can also use lidded containers, such as these, and place them on shelves: